Next-generation platforms & experiences

 Our Cross-Platform Extras (CPE) specifications enable the standardized delivery of digital extras that enhance the user experience.
 We provide the Cross-Platform Extras Manifest (CPE-Manifest) specification as a means to communicate a user experience that includes main titles, bonus video, image galleries and other media.
 MovieLabs also provides best practices and tools for implementation of user experiences on devices and browsers, including Cross-Platform Extras HTML (CPE-HTML), which defines an API that supports HTML-based interactive user experience that can be executed across retailers.

-MovieLabs has been a longtime advocate of providing consumers with easier cross-platform access to content and has assisted studios with the development of the UltraViolet and Disney Movies Anywhere platforms.
+MovieLabs has been a longtime advocate of providing consumers with easier cross-platform access to content and has assisted studios with the development of the UltraViolet and Movies Anywhere platforms.

 Automated digital workflows & supply chain efficiency